House vs Techno vs Trance Music – What are the Differences?

 Subgenres like ‘Anthem Trance’ or ‘Epic Trance’ seek to invoke larger-than-life feelings of celebration and euphoria and often feature classical tinged symphonic parts and soaring melodies.

-The modern hippie culture and psychedelia is often associated with trance music, with some tourist destinations becoming trance hotspots.
+The modern hippie culture and psychedelia are often associated with trance music, with some tourist destinations becoming trance hotspots.

 Several popular electronic music festivals like Sunburn, Full Moon Festival, Tomorrowland, etc. feature Trance music with international lineups of DJs and producers.

 Several subgenres of Trance music have popped up over the years, like Acid Trance, Hard Trance, Epic Trance, Uplifting Trance, etc.